MrCasco/pass-technical-interviews/README.md

 In order to navigate through this repo, you must change the branch to your desired topic.

+**Please feel free to send me a pull request in order to add some test cases or comments.**

 Available topics:

   - DFS